 Pro tip: Before diving into these #Insta marketing tips, make sure your company’s profile is an Instagram Business Account, not a personal Instagram account.
 A business profile offers insights into your audience, posts, and ads that help set your Instagram marketing efforts up for success.

-• The perceived quality and relevance of the ad
+• Ad quality and relevance

 The cost of your bid can also depend on: